MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-saveashtml-method.md

 ---
 title: "Report.SaveAsHtml Method"
 description: "Saves a report as an HTML file.
-The file is saved on the computer where the server instance is running, and then downloaded to the client when ready." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+The file is saved on the computer where the server instance is running, and then downloaded to the client when ready.
+This method is only supported when a report uses a Word report layout when it is run." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na